 Clearing a management entrance exam like CAT 2018, XAT 2019 or NMAT 2018 to get a call from your dream B-school is only the tip of the iceberg.
 What lies ahead is the mammoth task of converting that call into an admission seat.
 Group Discussion and Personal Interview are the stepping stones towards achieving that goal.

 Group Discussion: An activity that lets a group of participants with various thought processes to exchange their views on a particular topic usually that are socially, economically, politically or globally important and relevant.

 Role of GD round: An MBA degree is a lot to do about awareness of your surroundings, communicating them well and putting forth your viewpoints healthily and productively.
 A round of group discussion helps the panelists judge such aspects in the candidates.
-A college like KIIT School of Management tests you on 7Cs like:
+You will be tested on 7Cs like:

 - Current Affairs Knowledge – Awareness on topics that are of national & international significance

 - Communication Skills – Command over the language

 - Clarity of Thought

 - Competence to listen to and understand a fellow participant’s opinion